Highest Peaks in Pakistan: above 8000 meter

 Members of the group had tried to climb Broad Peak just weeks ahead.
 Even so, they missed summiting the mountain due to being alone by accessorial oxygen or a base camp.

 Now unfortunately we can see the global warming impact on Broad Peak.
 The snow found on the true peak is melting.
-However, climbing broad Peak a little lesser tricky.
+However, climbing Broad Peak is a little less tricky.

 5. Gasherbrum II – 8035 meters

-Gasherbrum II is the world’s 13th topmost peak and the fifth 8000 meter peak in Pakistan.
+Gasherbrum II is the world’s 13th topmost peak and the fifth 8000-meter peak in Pakistan.
 It provides histrionic views of the Baltoro region that simply take the breath down.
 Gasherbrum II is situated at the head of the Baltoro Glacier in Pakistan.
-It’s positioned among Pakistan’s other 8000 meters peaks similar as K2, Gasherbrum I, and Broad Peak.
+It’s positioned among Pakistan’s other 8000-meter peaks similar to K2, Gasherbrum I, and Broad Peak.

 Thirty-eight hikers summited Gasherbrum II in 2004.
 Their attempt at the peak was successful thanks to a compact weather window at the end of the climbing season.
 Hikers generally use the southwest crest route to climb Gasherbrum II.

-The route is substantially free of hazards alike as avalanches and rock falls.
-Of course, these dangers do still live as hikers have lost their lives aspiring Gasherbrum II.
+The route is substantially free of hazards like avalanches and rock falls.
+Of course, these dangers do still exist as hikers have lost their lives aspiring Gasherbrum II.

 Winter is surely not the time to climb Gasherbrum II unless you’re looking for a different type of challenge in your mountaineering career.

-The 8000 meter highest peaks in Pakistan are a unique and mesmerizing group of mountains.
-Anyone that can apex one of the peaks can claim to have climbed one of the world’s highest and most tricky to climb mountains.
+The 8000-meter highest peaks in Pakistan are a unique and mesmerizing group of mountains.
+Anyone who can apex one of the peaks can claim to have climbed one of the world’s highest and most tricky to-climb mountains.
 Climbers should anticipate spending around 60 days on their travels in Pakistan.

 Read Further articles: